NedYork/viper/docs/simple-open-auction.rst

 introducing new risks.
 Thus, it's always good practice to keep contracts as readable and simple as possible.

-Let's move onto the next section.
+Whenever you're ready, let's turn it up a notch in the next example.